miltiadiss/miltiadiss/README.md

-<h1 align="center">Hi 👋, I'm Miltiades Mantes</h1>
+<h1>Hi 👋, I'm Miltiadis Mantes</h1>
-<h3 align="center">I'm an undergraduate student in the **Department of Computer Engineering & Informatics** of the Polytechnic Faculty of University of Patras, Greece.
+<h3>I'm an undergraduate student in the Department of Computer Engineering & Informatics of the Polytechnic Faculty of University of Patras, Greece.
 Here you can find some of the projects I have committed during my studies:</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">